pupilfirst/pupilfirst/docs/users/curriculum_editor.md

 1. The quiz supports Markdown in both questions and answers.
 2. Every question must have at least two options.
 3. You can have any number of questions.

+### Preparing a form

+If you opted to let the student submit a form to complete the target, then you'll need to prepare one:

+This form creation process is simillar to `Defining the steps to complete a target` process.
+You can add questions to the form and define the action type for each question.
+This form creation supports all the action types that are supported in `Defining the steps to complete a target` process.

+The form should have at least one question and the maximum number of questions allowed in a form is 25.

 ### Target visibility